oldgooseberry/oldgooseberry.github.io/solns/old/old2.md

 $-2B = (\text{first constant}) - (\text{second constant})$

 There can not be an integer solution to this set of equations unless the difference is *even*.
-So we can take a short cut an simply look at all the differences.
+So we can take a short cut and simply look at all the differences.

 {% raw %}{::nomarkdown}<div>
 $\begin{align*}